Easy Conditioning far beyond Gaussian: Stability by conditioning

 \subsubsection{Definition}

 Let us first consider a fixed dimension $d\geq 1$ and a product of spaces $\prod_{k=1}^{d} \mathcal{X}_{k}$.
-The \(\mathcal{X}_k\) are assumed to be measure spaces, typically \(\mathbb{R}\) or its subspaces, each endowed with the Lebesgue measure or its restrictions.
+The \(\mathcal{X}_k\) are assumed to be measure spaces, typically \(\mathbb{R}\) or intervals, each endowed with the Lebesgue measure or restrictions thereof.
 We consider absolutely continuous probability distributions on $\prod_{k=1}^{d} \mathcal{X}_{k}$ with positive probability density functions $f^{(d)}(\cdot;\theta)$, where $\theta$ denotes a parameter.
 In this framework, we work indifferently with probability density functions (pdfs) or cumulative distribution functions (cdfs).

 We denote as $\mathcal{F}^{(d)}= \{f^{(d)}(\cdot;\theta); \theta \in \Theta^{(d)}\}$ a parametric family of pdfs on $\prod_{k=1}^{d} \mathcal{X}_{k}$ with parameters belonging to a set $\Theta^{(d)}$.